Illustration for What Makes Something Valuable?

 Usefulness (or “utility”) describes how well something solves a problem or makes life easier.
 The more useful something is, the more people are willing to trade for it.

-• A Pencil – Helps you write, draw, and do schoolwork, so it’s useful every day.
+Everyday example: A pencil helps you write, draw, and do schoolwork, so it’s useful every day.

 Cause And Effect